electricbookworks/ebw-training/must-have-tech-skills/text/04-version-control.md

    It's best to add your description of your changes here, too, in this command: `git commit -m "Your description here."`

 - `git pull`: get the latest changes from the origin (e.g. changes from your collaborators).
-- `git push`: send your committed changed to the origin.
+- `git push`: send your committed changes to the origin.

 There is much more to Git, but you'll use just those commands 90 per cent of the time.